What Is Video Conferencing? How It Works, Uses, and Business Benefits

 Stable internet connection: A reliable internet connection with enough bandwidth for smooth video and audio transmission.

-Software or app: A video conferencing platform, like Vonage, which allows you to host and join meetings.
+Conferencing application: A video conferencing platform, which allows you to host and join meetings.

 Additional equipment like external cameras, microphones, and a higher-quality monitor for better audio/video clarity may also be used for more professional setups.